zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 [APZ 177.1] (# apz177.1) # apz177.1 .ref .apz} "Sleep and body laziness
 Laziness is also suppressed if "going" to sleep is a disqualification of the body to work That's it.
 Laziness is something
-Is there a reluctance to work or a setback? ”Sleep also thinks Suppressing laziness and laziness of the body means getting rid of sleepiness, laziness of mind and laziness of body Does suppress.
+Is there a reluctance to work or a setback?
+"Sleep also thinks Suppressing laziness and laziness of the body means getting rid of sleepiness, laziness of mind and laziness of body Does suppress.